Home

 But I would be sure that an adult is available to help care for the doggy and transport the doggy to the vet.

-From Canine Diabetes Instructions Go To Canine Diabetes
+From Diabetes Instructions for Pet Sitters Go To Canine Diabetes

 Go To Le Poodles Guide Home Page